udoma-co/terraform-provider-udoma/docs/resources/report_definition.md

 ### Optional

 - `description` (String) The description of the report definition
+- `env_vars` (Map of String) Environment variables that will be available to the report script
 - `parameters` (Attributes) Optional input definition (see [below for nested schema](#nestedatt--parameters))
 - `version` (Number) The version of the report definition